Michael Batiste (American football)

-Michael Batiste (born December 24, 1970) is a former American football defensive tackle and offensive guard in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
-He also was a member of the Frankfurt Galaxy and Barcelona Dragons in the World League of American Football.
-He played college football at Tulane University.
+Michael Batiste (born December 24, 1970) is an American former professional football player who was a defensive tackle and offensive guard in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
+He played college football for the Tulane Green Wave.
+He also was a member of the Frankfurt Galaxy and Barcelona Dragons in the World League of American Football (WLAF).

 Early years

 Michael Batiste attended West Brook Senior High School, where he was an All-district selection in football as a senior (jersey 72).
-He also lettered in basketball and track as a 3 year letter-man.
+He also lettered in basketball and track as a 3-year letterman.

-He accepted a football scholarship from Tulane University in New Orleans, LA.
+He accepted a football scholarship from Tulane University in New Orleans, Louisiana.
 He became a starter at defensive tackle (number 54) as a sophomore, posting 57 tackles (6 for loss) and 3 sacks.
 The next year, he started 9 games at defensive tackle, posting 42 tackles (5 for loss) and 4 sacks.
 As a senior he started 10 games, registering 40 tackles (3 for loss) and one sack, while playing left defensive end and defensive tackle.

 Professional career

 Dallas Cowboys

-Michael Batiste was signed as an undrafted free agent by the Dallas Cowboys after the 1994 NFL Draft, to play defensive tackle.
+Michael Batiste was signed as an undrafted free agent by the Dallas Cowboys after the 1994 NFL draft, to play defensive tackle.
 He was waived on August 23.

 In 1995, he was re-signed and converted into an offensive guard during training camp.
 He switched back to play in 2 regular season games as a backup defensive lineman.
 He was a part of the Super Bowl XXX winning team.

 In 1996, he was allocated to the Frankfurt Galaxy of the World League of American Football, to play on the offensive line.
 Although he could run block, he struggled in pass protection and was released on August 25.